puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 Clusters that do need to use this feature should consider using some custom policy to manage usage of it.

-This admission controller is disabled by default.
+This admission controller is turned off by default.

 ### EventRateLimit {#eventratelimit}